Dog nutrition is a movable feast

 So while the advice offered by this website is well-intentioned, none of the information presented is intended as a substitute for veterinary treatment.
 It does however offer an alternative, more holistic and natural approach to dog health.

 That having been said our understanding of the neutritional needs of dogs is developing all the time.
 New studies are constantly ongoing.
 The results of those studies necessitate an open mind to dog nutrition.
 They also require regular updates in the methods we use to heal dogs through nutrition.
-That includes the dietary suggestions I personally make in my diet plans for dogs.
+That includes the dietary suggestions I personally make in my feeding guides for dogs.

 Surviving is not thriving